jlpteaching/comparch/modules/gem5/_posts/2000-02-01-assignment0.md

 ### `gem5.components.cachehierarchies`

-The `cache hierarchy` objects in standard libary are designed to implement **cache coherency protocol** for multi-core processors and model the **interconnect** between multiple cores and multiple memory channels.
+The `cache hierarchy` objects in standard library are designed to implement **cache coherency protocol** for multi-core processors and model the **interconnect** between multiple cores and multiple memory channels.
 In this assignment we are going to use `HW0MESITwoLevelCache`.
 You can find its source code in `components/cache_hierarchies.py`.
 This cache hierarchy is based on `MESITwoLevelCacheHierarchy` from the standard library.